Dhanvantree

 Considerations for Borrowers:

-- Comparing Lenders and Loan Products: Borrowers should shop around and compare loan offers from multiple lenders to find the most favorable terms.
-Understanding eligibility criteria, interest rates, fees, and repayment options helps in making informed decisions.
+2. Comparing Lenders and Loan Products: Shop around to find the most favorable terms by understanding criteria, rates, fees, and options.

 Risks and Considerations: